BrandonLysholm/retroDAP/README.md

     sudo vi /.bash_profile

-change the second line to the following:
+change the second line to the following to disable the cursor:

     [[ -z $DISPLAY && $XDG_VTNR -eq 1 ]] && startx -- -nocursor